scui24/Transformer/README.md

 4. **NLTK**: The Natural Language Toolkit (NLTK) is a comprehensive library for working with human language data (text) in Python, including text classification, tokenization, stemming, tagging, parsing, and more.

-5. **fractions**: The fractions module provides support for rational number arithmetic.

 ## Setup Instructions